chuchen2017/GeoNeuralRepresentation/readme.md

 # 🌍 Geo2Vec: Shape- and Distance-Aware Neural Representation of Geospatial Entities

-> 🚀 *Building the wheel for next-generation GeoAI* — a moonshot for spatial understanding.
+> 🚀 *Building wheels for next-generation GeoAI* — a moonshot for spatial understanding.

-The paper is accepted as a oral presentation at AAAI 2026!
+**Geo2Vec is accepted as an oral presentation at AAAI 2026!**

 ---